:max_bytes(150000):strip_icc()/best-cuban-cookbooks-2137865-fa96cf693fab42059867801f2b38606e.jpg)

 Amazon

-Author and Cuban-American Ana Quincoces was a cast member on the "Real Housewives of Miami" and founder of the popular Skinny Latina brand.
+Author and Cuban-American Ana Quincoces was a cast member on the "Real Housewives of Miami" and is the founder of the popular Skinny Latina brand.
 The recipes from her cookbook "Sabor: A Passion for Cuban Cuisine" are easy to follow and approachable, like ropa vieja, plátanos maduros, and arroz con pollo.
 To make things foolproof for new-to-Cuban-cuisine cooks, Quincoces provides her favorite brand ingredient recommendations, tips, and tricks, plus a glossary of terms for those who may be unfamiliar with certain ingredients.
 Included are sample menus, conversion tables for measurements, and recommendations for which dishes complement each other well.

 Price at time of publish: $16